 On 23 September 2022, the Management Board of MLP Group S.A. adopted Resolution No. 1/09/2022 to establish a new bond issuance programme (the "Programme").
 On the same day, the Company entered into an issuance agreement with mBank S.A. to establish the new bond issuance programme, where mBank S.A. will act as the arranger, calculation agent, technical agent, issuance agent, and dealer.
-For more information, see Note 3.4.3.

-3. 8 Material achievements and failures in the 12 months ended 31 December 2022.
+3. 8 Material achievements and failures in the 12 months ended 31 December 2023.

-There were no material achievements or failures other than those described in this Management Board's report on the activities of the MLP Group S.A.
-Group.
+There were no significant achievements or failures other than those described in this Management Board's Report on the activities of MLP Group S.A.